 No Positive Impacts Justification 1 Provision of high class and The proposed project will provide affordable housing to affordable housing to the the residents with emphasis on their safety and well being Residents.

-2 Generation of direct and Besides the direct employment by the proposed indirect employment and development, other forms of employment are likely to income result from the spillover effects, through indirect services During the construction and operation phases.
+Improved infrastructure The proponent shall improve the access road 2 Generation of direct and Besides the direct employment by the proposed indirect employment and development, other forms of employment are likely to income result from the spillover effects, through indirect services During the construction and operation phases.
 The employment opportunities will generate income and improve the living standards of the local population and its Environs.
 3 Contribution Through payment of relevant taxes, rates and fees to the To Government Revenue national and county governments, the project will Contribute towards the national and local revenue earnings.
 4 Economic investment.
-The proponent will receive returns on his - Investments hence increases in wealth.
+The proponent will receive returns on his Investments hence increases in wealth.
 5 Improved Security.
-Security will be ensured around the proposed development improved security.
-Through distribution of suitable security lights and presence of 24 hour .
+Security will be ensured around the proposed development Through distribution of suitable security lights and presence of 24 hour .
 This will lead to improvement in the general security in the surrounding area.
-6 Social amenities such as The proposed project will boost social amenities in the Play ground general area and this will stimulate more development for the Machakos County 7 Creation of market for The proposed project will create demand for local farm 1, , , , , and drop and this will another handfit amall and a formans local goods and services. produce and this will greatly benefit small scale farmers local goods and services. within the project area.
+6 Social amenities such as The proposed project will boost social amenities in the

+Play ground general area and this will stimulate more development for the Machakos County 7 Creation of market for The proposed project will create demand for local farm Local goods and services. produce and this will greatly benefit small scale farmers Within the project area.